 1. Stick to the expected template

 Every CV should be as unique as you are.
 But the format and layout will have more success if it adheres to certain expectations, such as a personal statement; contact information; education and qualifications; work history/experience; relevant skills and at least two referees.

 To ensure you don't miss anything, check out this free CV template courtesy of Monster.
 It contains everything you need to craft the perfect CV.

 2. Presentation is everything

-Your CV must be clearly presented with an appealing layout – especially if you're applying for a job in graphic design.
+Your CV must be presented with an appealing layout – especially if you're applying for a job in graphic design.

-If you're sending your CV digitally, then make sure it's a PDF document attached to your cover email and that the file size isn't too high.
+If you're sending your CV digitally, then make sure it's a PDF document attached to your cover email and that the file size isn't too large.
 Your file name should also be regarding the job description, rather than a generic 'Joe Bloggs CV' approach.

 If you're going all traditional and sending by post, print your CV on clean, crisp white paper and avoid folding or creasing the document by using an A4 envelope.